dedeleledede/star_byte/README.md

 - Connects to the configured starbyte-server over HTTPS/WSS.
 - Does not bundle the Fastify server, server SQLite DB, uploads, or source-of-truth chat data.

-Hard lines: no Electron, no bundled server in the client installer, no local client database as source of truth, no destructive DB resets.

 ## Stack

 - Server: Fastify